 By John Macone

-John Macone is editor of the Times' sister paper, The Daily News of Newburyport.
-He can be reached at email@example.com.
+Times editor Ray Lamont contributed to this story by John Macone, who is the editor of the Daily News of Newburyport.
+Macone can be reached at firstname.lastname@example.org.